 Coronavirus vaccination in Amsterdam

-Would you prefer to schedule your appointment by telephone?
-If so, wait for the letter from the RIVM to arrive and call the phone number provided (NL and EN).
+You can also schedule your appointment by telephone.
+The national phone service can be reached at 0800 - 7070.
 Please have your Citizen Service Number (BSN) ready.
 The operator will ask you a few questions and schedule two appointments for you.
 This is because the vaccination consists of two injections.

 Need help getting there?

 If you do not have access to transportation to the vaccination site, you can ask someone you know for help.
 You can bring someone with you.

 - Do you use accessible public transit shuttles (AOV) or Valys?
 If so, you can use those as well.
 If you do not have an AOV card, you can contact 0800-0643 to request one.

 - Volunteers from Voor Elkaar in Amsterdam are happy to help elderly people to make an appointment or arrange transport to the vaccination site.
 Please call Voor Elkaar in Amsterdam: 020 - 767 0031.

 After the vaccination, you will sit in a waiting room for another 15 minutes to see if an allergic reaction occurs.
 A doctor is present at all times.

 Please take these with you to the appointment: